 - 1. Provide the highlights of the financial plan and your overall financing strategy. - 2.
 Provide standard 3-year pro forma statements in standard investor-ready formats. - 3.
-By month for the first year and quarters for years two and three. - 4.
-List the primary underlying business assumptions. - .1 Profit and loss - .2 Balance sheet - .3 Cash flow- (assume the funding that you are looking for is show in this) - .4 Primary uses of funds - 5.
+By month for the first year and by quarter for years two and three. - 4.
+List the primary underlying business assumptions before you dive into the details. - .1 Profit and loss - .2 Balance sheet - .3 Cash flow- (assume that funding you are looking for is shown in this). - .4 Primary uses of funds - 5.
 Exit Strategies.
 This should be a very short summary of how you would exit if and when you decide to sell the business.

 Valuation should never be mentioned!
 (Did you notice the bold and underlining here?)
-If you attempt to do this, you will never be right plus there will be ample time to discuss valuation in detail as your funding process unfolds.
-It is just not now, and it is never in your business plan!